WR Stills says he and Dolphins owner agree to disagree

 TAMPA, Fla.
 (AP) — Miami Dolphins receiver Kenny Stills says he and team owner Stephen Ross have agreed to disagree.

-Stills objected to Ross hosting a recent fundraiser for Donald Trump, and said there was a contradiction in the Dolphins owner supporting both the president and racial equality.
-Following a team practice Wednesday against the Tampa Bay Buccaneers, Stills said he recently spoke with Ross about the matter and agreed there were no hard feelings.
+Last week Stills objected to Ross hosting a fundraiser for President Donald Trump, and said there was a contradiction in the Dolphins owner supporting both the president and racial equality.
+Following a team practice Wednesday against the Tampa Bay Buccaneers, Stills said he recently spoke with Ross about the matter.

+"I have my opinion, and he has his," Stills said.
+"Our conversation was short.
+We agreed to disagree, and we both said that there weren't any hard feelings, and our focus was on trying to win games this year."

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL